17szabod/DTestFull/README.md

 ## Bunny Walkthrough with Visualization

-In this section, we walk through how one can use DTest to test for interoperability of the Stanford bunny in Solidworks and Inventor.
-This file is originally a mesh, so we imported a version where it is treated as a smooth solid, and saved it to data/bunny.ipt.
+In this section, we walk through how one can use DTest to evaluate the interoperability of Solidworks and Inventor using the Stanford bunny as the test model.

+The Bunny model was originally a mesh.
+We imported a version where it is treated as a smooth solid, and saved it to data/bunny.ipt.
 We then transferred the model to SolidWorks as data/bunny.SLDPRT.
-To measure the success of the transfer, we utilize DTest to construct the point clouds, and run the following command: ./DTest 4 5 C:/Users/danis/Coding/DTestfull/data/bunny.SLDPRT C:/Users/danis/Coding/DTestfull/data/bunny.ipt bunny_test 7.2 10.
-The 4, 5 define the systems to be used, followed by the two filenames, the name of the test, the algorithm tolerance for the PMC queries, and a parameter defining what counts as interoperating.
-It will save the point files as temp_SW_spheres.txt and temp_Inv_spheres.txt, with the points separated by ~ and pmc result by $, with -1 for out, 0 for on, 1 for in.
-If you have a nice SBL connection set up, it will output the results to the bunny_test file.
+To measure the success of the transfer, we utilize DTest to construct the point clouds, and run the following command:

+./DTest 4 5 C:/Users/danis/Coding/DTestfull/data/bunny.SLDPRT C:/Users/danis/Coding/DTestfull/data/bunny.ipt bunny_test 7.2 10

+where the numbers 4 and 5 define the systems to be used, and are followed by the two filenames, the name of the test, the algorithm tolerance for the PMC queries, and the proxy parameter.
+The execution of this command saves the point files as temp_SW_spheres.txt and temp_Inv_spheres.txt, with the points separated by ~ and pmc result by $, with -1 for out, 0 for on, 1 for in.
+If you have SBL connection set up, it outputs the results to the bunny_test file.
 The following was output for the experiment on the above files:

 ```
 Running test bunny_test on model 1 C:/Users/danis/Coding/DTestfull/data/bunny.SLDPRT and model 2 C:/Users/danis/Coding/DTestfull/data/bunny.SLDPRT with tolerance 7.200000: